AlienX77-cmd/AlienX77-cmd/README.md

 - 📖 Currently learning Deep Learning and Applied Artificial Intelligence in Finance (Yves Hilpisch).
 - 👯 Looking for Data Analytics and Machine Learning internship (Starting from 03 April, 2023 to 09 June, 2023)
-- ✨ My public repositories are for showing my practice coding projects and university assignments
-- (DeFi project incoming soon (Starting around February, 2023 - using JS and NextJS)).
+- ✨ My public repositories are for showing my practice coding projects and university assignments (DeFi project assignment will begin around February, 2023 - using JS and NextJS)).
 - 🤵 Pronouns: He/Him